The 10 Most Asked Roofing Payment Questions

 1. How much of a deposit should you give a roofer?

-Before any work begins, the roofing contractor will ask you to put a downpayment on the job.
+Before any work begins, the roofing contractor will ask you to pay a downpayment.
 It is common for them to require a deposit.
 You should never pay more than 10-20% before the work begins.

 2. Is it normal for a roofer to ask for a deposit?